 Country facing unprecedented threats from BJP: Sonia to Uddhav

-Congress president Sonia Gandhi on Thursday said in a congratulatory letter to Uddhav Thackeray, who would be taking oath as the new chief minister of Maharashtra, that the country is facing "unprecedented threats" from the BJP.
-Thackeray would be heading an unlikely alliance of the Sena, the NCP and the Congress.
+Congress president Sonia Gandhi on Thursday said in a congratulatory letter to Uddhav Thackeray, who has taken oath as the new chief minister of Maharashtra, that the country is facing "unprecedented threats" from the BJP.
+Thackeray is heading an unlikely alliance of the Sena, the NCP and the Congress.

 The Shiv Sena broke up its three-decade alliance with the BJP over sharing of chief minister's post after contesting the assembly elections together.
 "Shiv Sena, NCP and the Congress have come together under quite extraordinary circumstances at a time when the country faces unprecedented threats from the BJP," Gandhi's letter said.